mobie/mobie.github.io/specs/mobie_spec.md

 		- `bdv.ome.zarr.s3`: Data stored in the bdv.ome.zarr.s3 format, i.e. ome.zarr data that is stored on a s3 object store with additional bdv xml metadata.
 The field `relativePath` is required.
 			- `relativePath`: The file path to the xml storing the bdv metadata, relative to the dataset root location.
 		- `ome.zarr`: Data stored in the ome.zarr format, i.e. ome.zarr data that is stored on the local fileystem.
 The field `relativePath` is required.
+			- `channel`: Optional channel to display from the ome.zarr file, in case it contains multiple channels.
 			- `relativePath`: The file path to the ome.zarr file, relative to the dataset root location.
 		- `ome.zarr.s3`: Data stored in the ome.zarr.s3 format, i.e. ome.zarr data that is stored on a s3 object store.
 The field `s3Address` is required.
+			- `channel`: Optional channel to display from the ome.zarr file, in case it contains multiple channels.
 			- `s3Address`: The s3 address for this image data.
 			- `signingRegion`: The signing region for aws, e.g. us-east-1.
 		- `openOrganelle.s3`: Data stored in the openOrganelle file format on a s3 object store.
 The field `s3Address` is required.
 			- `s3Address`: The s3 address for this image data.
 			- `signingRegion`: The signing region for aws, e.g. us-east-1.
 - `segmentation`: A segmentation source.
-The source name (=key for this source entry) must be teh same as the setup name in the bdv.xml.
+The source name (=key for this source entry) must be the same as the setup name in the bdv.xml.
 The field `imageData` is required.
 	- `description`: Description of this segmentation source.
 	- `imageData`: Description of the image data for this source, including the file format and the location of the data.
 		- `bdv.hdf5`: Data stored in the bdv.hdf5 format, i.e. hdf5 data that is stored on the local fileystem.
 The field `relativePath` is required.